Testing Medicines

 We will test medicines to see if they can help autistic people who want them

-We will also test two medicines that might help autistic people with social interactions or repetitive behaviours.
-Both medicines have previously been approved for other uses and work on naturally-occurring chemicals that transmit messages in the brain, called neurotransmitters.
-The options are:
+We have also tested medicines that might help autistic people with social interactions or repetitive behaviours.
+These medicines had previously been approved for other uses and work on naturally occurring chemicals that transmit messages in the brain, called neurotransmitters.

-Our wider work aims to improve the design of clinical trials by identifying indicators (called biomarkers) of who is likely to benefit from a particular treatment.
-We also aim to identify economic barriers to the development of new treatments.
+A wider aim of the project was to improve the design of clinical trials by identifying indicators (called biomarkers) of who is likely to benefit from a particular treatment.
+More details on this work can be seen on our biomarkers pages.

 Beyond medicines